 Whooping cranes are one of the rarest birds in North America and are highly endangered.
 Cranes have been documented to live more than 30 years in the wild.
 Adults generally reach reproductive age at four or five years, and then lay two eggs, usually rearing only one chick.

+The report can be downloaded as a pdf.
 More information about the survey and whooping cranes can be found on the Aransas National Wildlife Refuge website or by calling the Aransas National Wildlife Refuge Visitor Contact Station at: 361-349-1181.